 Even though a large nesting box is ideal, you don’t want to make things too big.
 An extra large box will allow more than one bird inside, which can lead to broken eggs.

+Generally, any nesting box that measures more than 16 x 16 inches is too large and can contribute to increased egg breakage.
 Another thing that helps determine the size of a nesting box is the breed of birds.
-Small breeds can comfortably lay eggs in the small nesting boxes, whereas larger breeds need relatively large boxes.
+Small breeds and bantam chickens can comfortably lay eggs in a smaller nesting box, whereas larger breeds need relatively large boxes.

-How Many Boxes Do I need?
+How Many Boxes Do I Need?

-Too many boxes in your coop are considered a waste of space, and you will likely have some unused boxes.
+While all birds can lay eggs simultaneously, that’s seldom the case.
+Too many boxes in your coop are considered a waste of space.
+It is not uncommon to have unused boxes.
 Chickens do not spend the entire day nesting, just as you don’t spend all day in bed.
 You can have one nesting box used by three or four hens.
 This is especially true considering that a good hen will always leave the nesting box once it has finished laying an egg and allow another chicken the opportunity to lay.
+Chickens are birds of habit, and once they select a box to start laying their eggs, they seldom change to a different box during their laying cycle.

 A prudent chicken keeper will always ensure that the coop size and the number of egg-laying chickens are proportionate to the nesting boxes.
 (Not too many to fill up space or go unused and not too few to deny some hens space to lay eggs.)